willpower232/TOTPBTF3/README.md

 - changed public directory to public_html because I prefer that directory even if mix hates me forever

+- integrated the api routes into the main web routes since the api is internal only and session authenticated

 ## Dependencies

 This has only been tested on PHP 7.1 so far and relies on your system having access to the `openssl_*` functions as well as the database server of your choice, thanks to Laravel.